 The minimalist connection system allows the product to be mass produced, flat packed and disassembled when needed.

 AMĪ CAM was developed for the increasing abuse and detentions by ICE of the undocumented community.
+Enabling the possibility of uploading instantly, through a sim card, the video to a cloud.
+Ensuring that the evidence is safely stored and ready to be downloaded for future evidence.

 Due to the financial and social restrictions, a solution for creating evidence was in need.
 Developing a camera which is economically accessible would bring the possibility of acquiring a security object without investing significant money on an artifact which will be taken away after detention.